 A duck pond constructed near the Pavilion a few years later proved popular with kids as a fishing hole, and the many ducks that dwell there are well-fed by visitors.

 Water from the so-called Iron Spring at the foot of a bluff on the north side of the park, touted as a cure for rheumatism, gout and indigestion, had been sold at the Leland Hotel.
 Later, the spring was used for watering cattle, but it finally was abandoned altogether.

 When the land was converted into park space in 1901, a pipe was installed in the silted-up spring so people could drink the water again.
-The water eventually became polluted, and the spring was closed in the 1950s.
-However, the spring was reopened in 2010, after the water was once again found to be clean.
-A refreshment stand built in 1924-25 just west of the spring was removed in 1975, but a new stand, operated by private contractors, opened in 2012.
+The spring was closed in the 1950s, but reopened in 2010.

 Tennis courts were first built in the park in 1911, on the high ground above the mineral spring.
 In 1914 the fledgling facility got a field house, followed by six more courts.
 Vandals in 2002 set fire to the field house, burning it to the ground.
 The park district replaced it with a building indistinguishable in appearance from the original.